-GROUP BY statement is used to combine aggregate functions to group results based on one or more columns (KEY).
+GROUP BY syntax, together with an aggregate function, is used to group analysis results by one or more columns.

 * | SELECT column, aggregate function GROUP BY [ column name | alias | serial number ]

 When executing a